TAMADUNI/Opma/Readme.md

 3. Leave planner
 4. Leave request
-5. Work order task ink, solvent, opm, site activities i Procedures of ink refill
+5. Work order task ink, solvent, opm, site activities
+    i.
+Procedures of ink refill
     - Take the picture of full bottle to show serial no and tag no
     - Write installation date on the bottle using pen
     - Measure the weight of full bottle and take picture of the scale display